John Angerstein (MP)

 having previously contested the seat unsuccessfully in 1832.
 He decided not to defend the seat at the 1837 general election, choosing instead to stand for Eastern Surrey.
 He failed to win that seat however.

 He died in 1858.
-He had married Amelia, the daughter of William Lock of Norbury Park, Surrey, with whom he had 3 sons and 2 daughters.
+He had married Amelia, the daughter of William Locke of Norbury Park, Surrey, with whom he had three sons and two daughters.